Local A.I. private

 • Privacy: there are significant concerns that many LLM tools "leak data" back into their training dataset, and risk sharing private data with 3rd parties.

-• We use "inference as a service", so this risk is substantially reduced (to the level of improbability), or use entirely local-inference, on your own physical hardware, to eliminate it.
+• We use "inference as a service", so this risk is substantially reduced (to the level of improbability), or we can use strictly local-inference, on your own physical hardware, to eliminate it.

 • Relevance: OpenAI doesn't know about your own documents, and even if it did, it wouldn't prefer them when finding results.